CHH Featured Flashback Header

 It’s highly likely this photo was taken during the Fairbanks Winter Carnival tournament in March 1935.
 And if so, the Alaska Agricultural College and School of Mines won the game 4-1.
 Several months later on July 1, 1935, the Alaska Territorial Legislature changed the institution’s name to the University of Alaska.
 The hockey team was referred to as the Alaska Polar Bears or U of A Polar Bears.
 The school changed its nickname to the Nanooks in 1963.
 Nanook is a derivation of nanuq, which is the Inupiaq word for polar bear.

 Flash forward eighty-seven years and the two college hockey programs from these cities will play one another at the Carlson Center this weekend – less than two miles away from that 1935 meeting on the river.
 At this point, both teams participate as independents within Division I. It’s Alaska Anchorage’s first season back on the ice since the 2019-20 season.
 In fact, the Nanooks and Seawolves last played one another February 29, 2020; mere days before COVID-19 shut down that season.
 The teams will begin play for the Governor’s Cup this weekend.
-This is an award given to the winner of the most games between the two hockey programs throughout each season.
+This is an award given to the winner of the most head-to-head games between the two hockey programs throughout each season.
 While the schools formally began the rivalry on the ice in 1979 and started the Governor’s Cup in 1994, these upcoming games will be the renewal of a rivalry between cities that began nearly 90 years ago.

 Photo Credit: Culhane family photographs, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.